racheldunn/vaccination-rates-datajam-team4/README.md

 1. Percenatge of detached houses negatively correlated with vaccine coverage.
 2. Percentage of population being Chinese is also negatively correlated with vaccine coverage.
+3. The biggest predictor of vaccine coverage is % population with < high school education.

+## Discussions

+1. Assist health authorities in understanding what factors are driving vaccination rates across subregions
+2. Potentially amend policies based on targeted socioeconomic metrics that correlate with vaccination hesitancy
+3. Eventually, ensure vaccine inclusion amongst population of diverse demographics

 ## Vancouver Datajam 2021 Schedule: